sheltermanager/asm3/README.md

 Starting the service
 --------------------

-The Debian package creates an init.d script called sheltermanager3, which is automatically added to the correct runlevels after package installation.
+The Debian package creates an init.d script called sheltermanager3 and a systemd unit called sheltermanager3.
+Both are automatically added to the correct runlevels after package installation.

+After configuration, run:

+    service sheltermanager3 restart

+To reload the service with your new configuration.

 For manual setups, run "python code.py 5000" to start the service.
 An HTTP server will start running on port 5000, listening on all